davetron5000/naildrivin5.com-OLD/source/_posts/2012-01-16-more-clean-tests-handling-mocks.markdown

 * *When* - Run the code under test
 * *Then* - assert that the code did what you expect

-This structure becomes problematic when using mock objects.
+This structure becomes problematic when using either mock objects or block-based asserts.

 <!-- more -->